Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Survey of SLR Tools

-Five tools adopt more advanced techniques for pre-screening support.
-Specifically, RobotAnalyst, SWIFT-Review, and Iris.ai use topic modelling.
+RobotAnalyst, SWIFT-Review, and Iris.ai also support topic modelling.
 The first two use LDA~\cite{blei2003latent}, which probabilistically assigns a topic to a paper based on the most recurrent terms shared by other papers.
 RobotAnalyst presents the topics in a network, as shown in Figure~\ref{fig:SLR_Pre-Screenning_Visualisation} (a) in which each node (circle) represents a topic, and its size is proportional to the frequency of the terms that belong to it.
 SWIFT-Review uses a simpler approach displaying the topics and their terms in a bar chart, as shown in Figure~\ref{fig:SLR_Pre-Screenning_Visualisation} (b).
 Iris.ai clusters the papers according to a two-level taxonomy of global topics and specific topics.
 For instance, in Figure~\ref{fig:SLR_Pre-Screenning_Visualisation} (c) we can observe a set of global topics in the background, which include `companion', `labour', `provider', and `woman'.
 Whereas in the cyan section there are the second-level specific topics, in this case concerning the `labor' global topic, such as `woman', `companion', `market', `management', and `care'.

-On the other hand, Nested Knowledge, PICOPortal, and RobotReviewer/RobotSearch provide PICO identification, which uses distinct colours to highlight the \textit{patient/population}, \textit{intervention}, \textit{comparison}, and \textit{outcome}, based on a pre-trained model.
-Finally, RobotAnalyst offers a cluster-based search feature.
+RobotAnalyst offers a cluster-based search functionality.
 This feature employs a spectral clustering algorithm~\cite{ng2001spectral} to group papers.
 It also incorporates a statistical selection process for identifying the key terms characterising each cluster~\cite{brockmeier2018self}.
 The resulting clusters are presented to the user, emphasising the most representative terms.

+Finally, Nested Knowledge, PICOPortal, Rayyan, and RobotReviewer/RobotSearch provide PICO identification, which uses distinct colours to highlight the \textit{patient/population}, \textit{intervention}, \textit{comparison}, and \textit{outcome}.
+Rayyan also enhances search capabilities by extracting topics and enriching them with the Medical Subject Headings (MeSH)~\cite{lipscomb2000medical}.
+Furthermore, it enables users to select biomedical keywords and phrases for inclusion or exclusion.

 \textbf{Post-screening support.} Only two tools offer support for post-screening: Iris.ai and Nested Knowledge.
 Specifically, Iris.ai generates summaries from either a single document, multiple abstracts, or multiple documents.
 It employs an abstractive summarisation technique~\cite{Shah2022TextSU}, where the summary is formed by generating new sentences that encapsulate the core information of the original text.
 The system also provides users with the flexibility to adjust the length of the summary, ranging from a brief two-sentence overview to a more comprehensive one-page summary.
 Nested Knowledge allows users to create a hierarchy of user-defined tags that can be associated with the documents.
 For instance, in Figure~\ref{fig:SLR_Post-Screenning_Visualisation} (a), \textit{Mean Diastolic blood pressure} was defined as a sub-tag of \textit{Patient Characteristics}.
 The user can also visualise the resulting taxonomy as a radial tree chart, as shown in Figure~\ref{fig:SLR_Post-Screenning_Visualisation} (b).